Seeing The Radiance Of His Glory

 Look at the riches that are ours, right now, because Jesus is victorious and has fulfilled psalm 110.
 “He is the radiance of His glory” - God has placed His glory in His Son, for all of His New Covenant children to see and behold.

-In His second letter to the Corinthians, the apostle Paul spoke of this very point, writing “for God, who said, ‘Light shall shine out of darkness’ (Genesis 1:3), is the One Who has shown in our hearts to give the light of the knowledge of the glory of God in the face of Christ” (2 Corinthians 4:6).
-Because Jesus Christ is victorious and has “sat down at the right hand” of the Father, and because we have received Christ as our indwelling Savior, we are now blessed of God to see His glory in the face of Christ “in our hearts,” where God dwells in Spirit.
+In His second letter to the Corinthians, the apostle Paul spoke of this very point, writing “for God, who said, ‘Light shall shine out of darkness’ (in Genesis 1:3), is the One Who has shown in our hearts to give the light of the knowledge of the glory of God in the face of Christ” (2 Corinthians 4:6).
+Because Jesus Christ is victorious and has “sat down at the right hand” of the Father, and because we have received Christ as our indwelling Savior, we are now blessed of God to see “the radiance of His glory” in the face of Christ “in our hearts,” where God presently dwells in Spirit.

 We need to see this glory of Christ, and we are blessed to see this glory of Christ.
 For when we behold the glory of Christ, we can then also see and understand that Jesus, right now, is “the exact representation of His nature.”
 Amen.